 As Craig Birk, our Chief Investment Officer, always says: a significant source of stress for many us is the question of what my income will be when I retire.
 Most of us are accustomed to a steady income, typically through our employment, so it might be hard to imagine life without it.
 Equally important is what the picture looks like if we run out of money.

 In addition, most of us are also accustomed to working and paying a high level of taxes on our income.
 This is why many people overestimate their tax liability during retirement.
 The good news is, there is an answer to this question.
 Multiple studies (for example you can read this study or this article) show a good withdrawal strategy can help your money last multiple years longer.
-This is where tools like Retirement Paycheck can help.
-Retirement Paycheck is a new feature of the Retirement Planner tool and is available exclusively to Personal Capital Advisory Service clients.
+This is where tools like Smart Withdrawal™ can help.
+Smart Withdrawal is a new feature of the Retirement Planner tool and is available exclusively to Personal Capital Advisory Service clients.
 To learn more, contact a financial advisor.

 - Project your potential retirement monthly income